PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 // resp = "0x534e5f5345504f4c4941"
 ```
 ## Error :<!-- omit from toc -->
-In case of version not supported by the Wallet, an Error is returned :
+In case of version not supported by the Wallet, the Wallet has to return an Error :
 ```typescript
 interface API_VERSION_NOT_SUPPORTED {
   code: 162;